urbanistica/KAPE-learn/index.md

 show_sidebar: true
 ---

-# WELCOME TO THE APSARA GAME DEV INITIATIVE
+# WELCOME TO THE APPTESSENCE GAME DEV INITIATIVE

 <img src="/KAPE-learn/assets/images/class1.jpg" />

-<span class="hilite">The best doorway to learning is the one that a student is already knocking on. </span> Our goal is to open a door for high school students to the technologies and opportunities in modern 3D game development skills.
+<span class="hilite">The best doorway to learning is the one that a student is already knocking on. </span> Our goal is to open a door for high school students to the technologies and opportunities in <a href="#whyGames">modern 3D game development skills.</a>

 Not every student is ready to embrace technology in its usual STEM forms, such as coding and robotics.
 But every student has a phone with games they’ve downloaded or play online.
 Students’ passion for games is a fact: we introduce technology used in the global half-trillion dollar game industry to students through our unique, resource-rich curriculum in Game Asset Development.